VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 I could rant to you about how USB-C with it's 42 different standards is a god damn nightmare, and that'd even be pretty relevant here.
 But that's not the rabbit hole I want to fall down right now, instead I want to introduce you to my friend, MIDI.

 MIDI Is a fucking shit of a standard.
-It's 7 bit, ancient, and the 'standard' <a class="ptr">(9)</a> cable for it has (ᵈᵉᵖᵉⁿᵈᶦⁿᵍ ᵒⁿ ʰᵒʷ ʸᵒᵘ ˡᵒᵒᵏ ᵃᵗ ᶦᵗ) 3 more pins than it even uses.
+It's 7 bit, ancient, and the 'standard' <footnote>MIDI is currently in a transition period from MIDI on a 5-pin Din to over TRS exactly because of this reason.
+Unfortunately, there's now two competing versions of MIDI over TRS called TRS-A and TRS-B where the signals on each pin are mixed around.
+Making it even worse, there's even a version that runs on 'mono' TS cables.
+It's a <a href="https://minimidi.world">mess.</footnote> cable for it has (ᵈᵉᵖᵉⁿᵈᶦⁿᵍ ᵒⁿ ʰᵒʷ ʸᵒᵘ ˡᵒᵒᵏ ᵃᵗ ᶦᵗ) 3 more pins than it even uses.
 By all metrics it fucking sucks. ***However***, They did do one thing right.

 This beautiful port: